chatsociety/ChatSociety/README.md

 <details>
     <summary>Thoughts</summary>
-- Allow drawing on walls using GL_LINES arrays of points at equal distances from each other, one draw call for all player squiggles unless player can customize the `glLineWidth()` or color?
+- Allow drawing on walls using GL_LINES arrays of points at equal distances from each other, one draw call for all player squiggles unless player can customize the `glLineWidth()` or color?<br>
 - VOIP?
 </details>